 Local Service Ads (LSAs) and Google Ads are both designed to bring you leads, but they operate very differently.

-LSAs place your business above standard PPC ads and organic results, featuring a “Google Guaranteed” badge and a call button, creating instant trust with homeowners.
-These are great for service calls where speed and trust matter most.
+LSAs place your business above standard PPC ads and organic results, featuring a “Google Guaranteed” badge and a call button.
+This creates instant trust with homeowners and works best for service calls where speed matters.

-Google Ads, on the other hand, are flexible and allow full control over messaging, targeting, and budget, but you pay per click, not per lead.
-That means you could pay for traffic that doesn’t convert unless your campaign is dialed in.
+Google Ads, on the other hand, give you full control over messaging, targeting, and budget.
+You pay per click, not per lead, which means you can scale aggressively but also risk paying for traffic that does not convert unless the campaign is tightly managed.

-If you’re a local service business (roofing, HVAC, plumbing, etc.), you’ve probably wondered: Should I run Google Ads or Local Service Ads (LSAs)?
-Both platforms can drive leads, but they work differently.
+If you run a local service business like HVAC, roofing, or plumbing, you have probably asked the same question.
+Should I run Google Ads or Local Service Ads?
+The reality is both platforms can drive leads, but they solve different problems and work best together when aligned with your goals.

 In this guide, we’ll break down: